Complications from Excess Weight (CEW) clinics for children

 The rollout of the pilot delivers on the NHS Long Term Plan ambition to treat children for severe complications related to their obesity, avoiding the need for more invasive treatment.
 One thousand children a year, who are aged between two and 18 and experiencing health complications related to severe obesity, will be supported through the new services.

-The 21 centres will be based across the country in the following locations:
+There are currently 30 active sites based across the country in the following locations:

-Map of Complications from Excess Weight clinics
+Complications from Excess Weight (CEW) clinics

 South West

-2. Royal Cornwall Hospitals NHS Trust
+• Royal Cornwall Hospitals Trust (clinic type: spoke)

-South
+South East

 London